Launch Your Online Business in Just 7 Days

-There’s a pattern to a successful sales funnel and there are four main stages of the sales funnel that helps transform a browser to a prospect to a lead to a purchaser.
+There’s a pattern to a successful sales funnel, and there are 4 main stages of the sales funnel that help convert a prospect to a customer.

 The prospect may browse different pages of your website, such as a couple of blog posts or your product listings.